neo4j-product-examples/demo-supply_chain/walkthrough/README.md

 ## Solution Walkthrough

-This folder provides a step-by-step guide to understanding and interacting wth Pharmaceutical Supply Chain dataset.
+This folder provides a step-by-step guide to understanding and interacting with a Pharmaceutical Supply Chain dataset.

 ⸻